 - Q: The study abroad website estimates that the program will cost about \$5,500 per person.
 Is that price set in stone? - A: It is only an estimate.
 The price may go up or down a little depending, for example, on fluctuations in the dollar→Euro exchange rate.
-The dollar has been doing much better against the Euro in 2015 than in any of the four previous years; hopefully that trend will continue.
-Also, please note that the estimate is based on only 20 students participating.
-For every student over 20 who comes on the trip, everyone's costs will drop.
+Also, please note that the estimate is based on only a certain number of students participating.
+For every student over that number who comes on the trip, everyone's costs will drop.
 (This is because some program components cost the same no matter how many participants we have, so more participants means more sharing of the cost burden.) - Q: How can I find out what kinds of financial aid (and in what amounts) I might be able to access to help pay for this program? - A: The best thing to do is apply for and get accepted into the program, then take the program description and budget sheet (available on the website) to your institution's financial aid office and see what they say.
 It will totally depend on what loans, grants, fellowships, scholarships, waivers, etc. you are receiving and the regulations that go with them.
 Some general answers we have already obtained for you: